NOTE: If you are viewing this page via CRAN note that the main GGIR documentation has been migrated to the GGIR GitHub pages.

 How it works:

 Internally GGIR loads csv files with accelerometer data and standardises the output format to make the data compatible with other GGIR functions.
-Data format standardisation includes unit of measurement, timestamp, header format, and column locations.
+Data format standardisation includes unit of measurement, timestamp, file header format, and column locations.

 The read.myacc.csv function